marclove/handbook/process/project-metrics.md

 * CodeClimate

-  CodeClimate is a service we use to automatically check the codebase for things like duplication, complexity and security vulnerabilities.
+  [CodeClimate][codeclimate] is a service we use to automatically check the codebase for things like duplication, complexity and security vulnerabilities.
 The result is a "GPA" which consists of grades across many files within the application.
 The trend of the GPA is a good indicator of how the code quality is improving or declining.

   KPI: CodeClimate GPA (0.0 - 4.0)